steveandroulakis/temporal-openai-llm-streaming/README.md

 # Temporal OpenAI LLM Streaming Workflow

-This Python script demonstrates a Temporal workflow that streams responses from OpenAI's GPT model.
+This Python script demonstrates a Temporal workflow that streams responses from OpenAI's GPT API.

 ![CLI Run Animation](cli.gif)

 ## How it Works

 1. The script starts a Temporal worker and executes a workflow.
-2. The workflow runs an activity that streams responses from the GPT model.
+2. The workflow runs an activity that streams responses from the GPT API.
 3. The activity sends chunks of the response back to the workflow using signals (every 1 second).
 4. The workflow accumulates these chunks and returns the final response.
 5. A query can be made to the workflow to get the response as it is being built.